 If you have no former electrical knowledge or experience then we strongly recommend the basic electrics foundation course we offer.

 • Electrical safety legislation regulations, standards and terminology

 • Safe isolation procedures

 • Checking the correct and safe operation of installed electrical components

 • Recording of electrical test results, completion of certification and notification requirements

 The DEI defined scope course is suitable for experienced operatives who carry out electrical work as a secondary task i.e. heating installers, bathroom and kitchen fitters and builders or whose main role is domestic electrical installations or maintenance and who wish to carry out domestic electrical installations, including installing new power or lighting circuits.

-Assessment is carried out using a variety of methods; including multiple choice, short written response and scenario questions and observed practical tasks.
+Assessment is carried out using a variety of methods including multiple choice, short written response, scenario questions and observed practical tasks.